Board President and Founder

 She holds a BA in English and Environmental Studies from Oberlin College and an MBA from Stanford University, recently completed the Harvard Advanced Fellowship Initiative and lives in Boston.

-Ellen is an accomplished entrepreneur focused in business development and marketing.
-During her corporate career she was a Director of Human Resources, holding positions in operations, manufacturing and general management.
-She was the co-owner of Tutto Bene Wine and Cheese Cellars and later expanded the concept by adding The Art of Wine Studio.
-After years of success, Ellen focused her love of marketing at Trendsetters: a sales/marketing specialty business for wine related events.
+Ellen was the co-owner of Tutto Bene Wine and Cheese Cellars and later expanded the concept by adding The Art of Wine Studio.
+After years of success, Ellen focused her skills on sales/marketing for wine related events.

-She has since focused on marketing, sales and actively supports many nonprofit causes in the community.

-Ellen holds a Bachelors of Art Degree from the University of Massachusetts.
+She holds a Bachelors Degree from the University of Massachusetts (Lowell).